Classroom Management

 WF1995913 Shaped 2024 Classcraft blog migration images28

-We’ll start by looking at some advantages of having a classroom reward system.
+Using rewards as a part of classroom management isn’t mandatory, but there are reasons to give it a try.
+For one, motivating young students can be difficult, so anything we can do to engage them is worth a try.
+Let's first look at some advantages of having a classroom reward system.
 Then, we’ll see how you can design your own system and avoid the pitfalls.
 Let’s get to it!

-Advantages of Using Rewards in the Classroom
+Advantages of using rewards in the classroom

 • Failing grades